Support first responders on the front lines of COVID-19

-You can help these first responders in need by contributing to the National Volunteer Fire Council’s Volunteer Firefighter Support Fund.
+You can help first responders in need by contributing to the National Volunteer Fire Council’s Volunteer Firefighter Support Fund.
 The NVFC Volunteer Firefighter Support Fund provides a stipend of $350 to volunteer first responders whose homes have been impacted by a state- or federally-declared disaster.
-The stipend helps these firefighters and emergency personnel meet their basic needs in the aftermath of disaster.
+To provide immediate relief, the NVFC has temporarily expanded the Volunteer Firefighter Support Fund to include responders who have suffered loss of wages as a result of COVID-19.
+The stipend helps firefighters and emergency personnel meet their basic needs in the aftermath of disaster.

 The Volunteer Firefighter Support Fund was created in response to the devastation caused by Hurricanes Katrina and Rita in 2005.
-Since then, the fund has assisted volunteer first responders impacted by flooding in New York and along the Mississippi River, tornadoes in different parts of the country, Super Storm Sandy, and other large-scale disasters.
-So far, more than half a million dollars have been distributed to volunteer first responders in need.
+Since then, the fund has assisted volunteer first responders affected by flooding, tornadoes, wildfires, and other large-scale disasters.
+More than half a million dollars have been distributed to volunteer first responders in need.

 The fund relies on the support of individuals and organizations.
 Help us be ready to support volunteer first responders when the next disaster strikes.
 Your donation, at any level, is very much needed and appreciated.
 The NVFC is a 501(c)3 organization and all donations are tax deductible as allowed by law.